MoseleyBioinformaticsLab/nmrstarlib/docs/guide.rst

            python3 -m pip install numpy  # On Linux, Mac OS X py -3 -m pip install numpy    # On Windows

-      * If the numpy_ is not installed distributions from the :py:mod:`random` will be used.
+      * If the numpy_ is not installed distributions from the Python standard library :py:mod:`random` module will be used.

 Basic usage